Why did Thomas Edison and Bill Gates appear geniuses but many did not?

 People whom we say are creative merely design, discover, write, paint, or sculpt.

-But, they make it first within their own mind because they have already seen those images internally.
+But, they make it first within their own mind because they have already seen those images in their minds.

-Remember, we don’t dance on the floor from logic, thinking or any intellect, we dance because we feel like doing dance.
+Thomas Edison, Mahatma Gandhi, and Albert Einstein didn’t dance on the floor from logic, thinking or any intellect, they danced because they felt like doing dance.

 Feeling is the first part of a genius.

-Scientifically, genius means the source of creative leaps of awareness to all our consciousness.
+Scientifically, genius means the source of creative leaps of awareness to all our consciousness and imagination.

-It is the practice of becoming more aware of our consciousness each moment, each hour, each day, each week, each month, and each year with progression.
+It is the practice of becoming more aware of our consciousness each moment, each hour, each day with shift of progression.

 Probably less likely.